The Sign Pattern Problem for Ehrhart Polynomials: Introduction

 counts the number of integer points in the $t$-th dilation $t\mathcal{P} = \{ t\alpha : \alpha \in \mathcal{P} \}$ of $\mathcal{P}$.

-Ehrhart \cite{Ehrhart62} showed that $i(\mathcal{P},t)$ is a polynomial in $t$ of degree $d$ with the constant term $1$, now known as the \emph{Ehrhart polynomial} of $\mathcal{P}$.
-The coefficient of $t^d$ equals the (relative) volume of $\mathcal{P}$, and the coefficient of $t^{d-1}$ is half of the boundary volume of $\mathcal{P}$ (see \cite[Corollary 3.20; Theorem 5.6]{BeckRobins}).
-Therefore, the coefficients of $t^d$ and $t^{d-1}$ of $i(\mathcal{P},t)$ are always positive.
-The remaining coefficients, however, are more intricate and lack a straightforward geometric interpretation \cite{McMullen77}.
+Ehrhart~\cite{Ehrhart62} established that $i(\mathcal{P},t)$ is a polynomial in $t$ of degree $d$ with constant term $1$; this is now known as the \emph{Ehrhart polynomial} of $\mathcal{P}$.
+The coefficient of $t^d$ equals the (relative) volume of $\mathcal{P}$, while the coefficient of $t^{d-1}$ is half the boundary volume of $\mathcal{P}$ (see~\cite[Corollary 3.20; Theorem 5.6]{BeckRobins}).
+Consequently, the coefficients of $t^d$ and $t^{d-1}$ in $i(\mathcal{P},t)$ are always positive.
+The remaining coefficients, however, are more intricate and lack a straightforward geometric interpretation~\cite{McMullen77}.

-An integral convex polytope $\mathcal{P}$ is called \emph{Ehrhart positive} (or have \emph{Ehrhart positivity}) if all coefficients of its Ehrhart polynomial \(i(\mathcal{P},t)\) are nonnegative.
-In dimension $d=3$, a classical non-Ehrhart positive example is Reeve's tetrahedron (see \cite{Reeve} or \cite[Example 3.22]{BeckRobins}). \begin{exa}{\em \cite[Example 3.22]{BeckRobins}} Let $\mathcal{T}_m \subseteq \mathbb{R}^3$ be the tetrahedron with vertices $(0,0,0)$, $(1,0,0)$, $(0,1,0)$, and $(1,1,m)$, where $m$ is a positive integer.
+An integral convex polytope $\mathcal{P}$ is called \emph{Ehrhart positive} (or is said to have \emph{Ehrhart positivity}) if all coefficients of its Ehrhart polynomial \(i(\mathcal{P},t)\) are nonnegative.
+In dimension $d=3$, a classical example lacking Ehrhart positivity is Reeve's tetrahedron (see~\cite{Reeve} or~\cite[Example 3.22]{BeckRobins}). \begin{exa}{\em \cite[Example 3.22]{BeckRobins}} Let $\mathcal{T}_m \subseteq \mathbb{R}^3$ be the tetrahedron with vertices $(0,0,0)$, $(1,0,0)$, $(0,1,0)$, and $(1,1,m)$, where $m$ is a positive integer.
 Its Ehrhart polynomial is given by

 This tetrahedron is known as the \emph{Reeve tetrahedron}.
-Note that the linear coefficient is negative when $m\geq 13$. \end{exa}
+Observe that the linear coefficient is negative for $m \ge 13$. \end{exa}

 The study of Ehrhart positivity has attracted considerable attention.
 Many families of polytopes have been shown to be Ehrhart positive, including hypersimplices \cite{Hypersimplices}, minimal matroids\cite{MinimalMatroids}, rank two matroids \cite{Rank-Two-Matroids}, cross-polytopes \cite[Section 2]{FuLiu19}, the $y$-families of generalized permutohedra \cite{PostnikovIMRN} which includes the case of Pitman-Stanley polytopes \cite{Stanley-Pitman}, and cyclic polytopes \cite{LiuFuA-M}.
 For a comprehensive overview of Ehrhart positivity, we refer to Liu's survey \cite{FuLiu19}.
-Many polytopes have also been proven to be non-Ehrhart positive, such as order polytopes \cite{LiuTsuchiya19}, matroid polytopes \cite{MatroidsPolytope}, and smooth polytopes \cite{Smoothpolytopes}.
+Many polytopes have also been proven to be non-Ehrhart positive, such as order polytopes \cite{LiuTsuchiya19,LiuXinZhang}, matroid polytopes \cite{MatroidsPolytope}, and smooth polytopes \cite{Smoothpolytopes}.
 Next, we assume throughout that $d \geq 3$, since integral polytopes of dimensions $1$ and $2$ are always Ehrhart positive.